Radon needlet thresholding: Proof of the lower bounds

 \subsection{Reverse inequality}

 Because the needlets are not forming an orthonormal system, we cannot pretend that inequality \eqref{2} is an equivalence.
-Since precisely in the lower bounds evaluations we need to bound both sides of $L_p$ norm for terms of the form $ \sum_{\xi \in A_j} \lambda_\xi \psi_{j,\xi}$, with $A_j \subset \chi_j$, the following subsection is devoted to this problem. \begin{proposition} Let us $A_j \subset \chi_j$.
-Then:
+Since, precisely in the lower-bound evaluations, we need to bound both sides of the $\bL _p$ norm for terms of the form $ \sum_{\xi\in A_j} \lambda_\xi\psi _{j,\xi}$ with $A_j \subset\chi_j$.
+The following section is devoted to this problem. \begin{proposition} For $A_j \subset\chi_j$,

 \end{proposition}